 Hardware Selection Guide¶

-The following equipment is required to enable FrSky telemetry on an ArduPilot-compatible flight controller:
+The following equipment is required to enable FrSky telemetry on an ArduPilot-compatible autopilot:

 A FrSky telemetry capable RC transmitter.
 Possible options include: